New Orleans Middle Schoolers Are Beating the Shit Out of Artists and Gays

 Photo by the author

-“That neighborhood is under a ferocious amount of gentrification pressure,” Martin said.
+“That neighbourhood is under a ferocious amount of gentrification pressure,” Martin said.
 “I mean gay is a bonus… if you don’t like gentrification, you probably don’t like old white faggots either.”

-Martin is a prominent actor and director in NOLA’s theater scene, and he and his boyfriend, Webb, have deep-seated histories of violence in their Marigny neighborhood, where they’ve lived since the early 2000’s.
+Martin is a prominent actor and director in NOLA’s theater scene, and he and his boyfriend, Webb, have deep-seated histories of violence in their Marigny neighbourhood, where they’ve lived since the early 2000’s.

 “Eric and I were held up at gunpoint by a young man on a bicycle,” Martin began.
 “That was on our way to a Harry Potter movie.
 I had my arm broken with an iron pipe in a French Quarter assault, back in 2002.
 We also had someone break into our house looking for drug money,” Martin said.
 “Mother fucker came in through the bathroom window.”